TheSledgeHammer/Java-Data-Structures-Algorithms/README.md

 # Java-Data-Structures-Algorithms
 The following Contains various helpful data structure classes.

 All Files in the Java-Data-Structures-Algorithms repository come under the Apache Licence 2.0.
+Unless the file states a different licence.

 # Apache Licence 2.0
 Copyright [2018] [Martin Kelly]